survivejs/webpack-book/manuscript/loading/02_images.md

 HTTP/1 application can be made slow by loading a lot of small assets.
 Each request comes with an overhead.
 HTTP/2 helps in this regard and changes the situation somewhat drastically.
 Till then you are stuck with different approaches.
 Webpack allows a couple of these.
 They are particularly relevant for loading images.

 Webpack allows you to inline assets by using [url-loader](https://www.npmjs.com/package/url-loader).
 It emits your images as base64 strings within your JavaScript bundles.
 The process decreases the number of requests needed while growing the bundle size.
 It is enough to use *url-loader* during development.
-You may want to consider other alternatives for the production build, though.
+You want to consider other alternatives for the production build, though.

 Webpack gives control over the inlining process and can defer loading to [file-loader](https://www.npmjs.com/package/file-loader). *file-loader* outputs image files and returns paths to them instead of inlining.
 This technique works with other assets types, such as fonts, as you see in the later chapters.